Macaca fascicularis: Tool use

-Crab-eating macaques are the only old world monkey known to use stone tools in their daily foraging.
-This is mainly observed in populations along the ocean of Thailand and Myanmar (M.f. aurea subspecies).
-A 1887 report described observations to tool use in a Myanmar population.
-Over 100 years later the first published report is published in 2007. describing crab-eating macaques in Thailand using ax shaped stones to crack rock oysters, detached gastropods, bivalves, and swimming crabs.
-Also in Thailand, crab-eating macaques have been observed using tools to crack open oil palm nuts in abandoned plantations, the rapid uptake of oil palm nutcracking shows macaques ability to take advantage of anthropogenic changes and the recent establishment of this behavior indicates the potential for macaques to exhibit cultural tendencies.
-Unfortunately, human activities can negatively impact tool-using macaques, thus disrupting the persistence of these stone tool use traditions.
+The crab-eating macaque is the only old world monkey known to use stone tools in its daily foraging.
+This has been mainly observed in coastal areas of Thailand and Myanmar.
+In Thailand, crab-eating macaques use ax-shaped stones to crack rock oysters, detached gastropods, bivalves and swimming crabs; in abandoned plantations, they crack oil palm nuts, which shows their ability to take advantage of anthropogenic changes.
+Human activities can negatively impact tool-using macaques, thus disrupting the persistence of these stone tool use traditions.

 Another instance of tool use is washing and rubbing foods, such as sweet potatoes, cassava roots, and papaya leaves, before consumption.
 Crab-eating macaques either soak these foods in water or rub them through their hands as if to clean them.
 They also peel the sweet potatoes, using their incisors and canine teeth.
 Adolescents appear to acquire these behaviors by observational learning of older individuals.

 Robbing and bartering

 Robbing and bartering is a behavioral pattern in which free ranging nonhuman primates spontaneously steal an object from a human and then hold onto that object until that or another human solicits an exchange by offering food.
 This behavior is seen in crab-eating macaques at Uluwatu population in Bali, and is described as a population specific behavioral practice, prevalent and persistent across generations and characterized by marked intergroup variation.
 Synchronized expression of robbing and bartering was socially influenced and more specifically explained by response facilitation.
 This result further supports the cultural nature of robbing and bartering.
 Token-robbing and token/reward-bartering are cognitively challenging tasks for the Uluwatu macaques that revealed unprecedented economic decision-making processes, i.e., value based token selection and payoff maximization.
 This spontaneous, population specific, prevalent, cross-generational, learned and socially influenced practice may be the first example of a culturally maintained token economy in free-ranging animals.